-- 1. For information about receiving service under warranty, contact ViewSonic Customer Support (Please refer to Customer Support page).
-You will need to provide your product's serial number. - 2.
-To obtain warranty service, you will be required to provide (a) the original dated sales slip, (b) your name, (c) your address, (d) a description of the problem, and (e) the serial number of the product. - 3.
+- 1. For information about receiving service under warranty, contact ViewSonic Customer Support (please refer to "Customer Support" page).
+You will need to provide your product's serial number. - To obtain warranted service, you will be required to provide (a) the original dated sales slip, (b) your name, (c) your address, (d) a description of the problem, and (e) the serial number of the product. - 3.
 Take or ship the product freight prepaid in the original container to an authorized ViewSonic service center or ViewSonic. - 4.
 For additional information or the name of the nearest ViewSonic service center, contact ViewSonic.